Lagenlook

 Lagenlook is a style of layered clothing based on various new romantic and boho-chic influences, primarily but not exclusively worn by women.
-It is an unadapted borrowing or loanword from German, and means "layered look."
+It is an unadapted borrowing, or loanword, from German, and means "layered look".
 It was particularly popular in the early 2010s, but has been a style of note since at least the 1960s.
 Although it displays clear gothic fashion influences, it is not considered a gothic style.
 German media and cultural historian Ricarda Strobel classifies it as a look of the German 1990s.
 The style was also echoed in a photographic exhibition in Austria in 2020 by Romana Hagyo and Silke Maier-Gamauf, "Abrieb und Lagenlook."
 University of Seigen professor of media and culture studies Maren Lickhardt noted it in the Spring/Summer 2022 Dolce & Gabbana runway show, echoing Y2K fashion.
-Two fashion journalists, Gudrun Allstädt and Elke Dieterich, cited a return of Lagenlook in 2017 in the German clothing magazine Textilwirtschaft, an industry publication with a broader readership similar to Women's Wear Daily.
+Two fashion journalists, Gudrun Allstädt and Elke Dieterich, cited a return of Lagenlook in 2017 in the German clothing magazine Textilwirtschaft, an industry publication similar to Women's Wear Daily.